Cleveland Browns of the Past to Remember on Memorial Day

 BrandonLittle

-With it being Memorial Day, there certainly won’t be any football on.
-However, it’ll be here before you know it.
-Hopefully that is, with the pandemic going on, it can be hard to tell what the future has in store.
-On this Memorial Day we remember those who have served and given us the ability to be free in the greatest country on earth.
+With it being Memorial Day, there certainly won’t be any football on to watch.
+However, it’ll be here soon enough.
+It can be difficult to tell what the future has in store with COVID-19, but that appears to be the direction events are headed.
+On this Memorial Day, we remember those who have served and given us the ability to be free in the greatest country on earth.

 The Cleveland Browns have had multiple people within the team serve over the years.
 Whether it was a coach like Paul Brown, or a player in Otto Graham, Cleveland has their fair share of veterans that impacted the team.
 Football certainly didn’t pay as much back then and bodies were needed for the likes of each World War, as well as the Vietnam War.